Using HDFS Caching with Impala (CDH 5.1 or higher only)

 When data is requested to be pinned in memory, that process happens in the background without blocking access to the data while the caching is in progress.
 Loading the data from disk could take some time.
 Impala reads each HDFS data block from memory if it has been pinned already, or from disk if it has not been pinned yet.
-When files are added to a table or partition whose contents are cached, Impala automatically detects those changes and performs a REFRESH automatically once the relevant data is cached.

 The amount of data that you can pin on each node through the HDFS caching mechanism is subject to a quota that is enforced by the underlying HDFS service.
 Before requesting to pin an Impala table or partition in memory, check that its size does not exceed this quota.

 Loading and Removing Data with HDFS Caching Enabled

 When HDFS caching is enabled, extra processing happens in the background when you add or remove data through statements such as INSERT and DROP TABLE.